bulabox/enthusiastic-pluto/src/pages/index.md

 sections:
 - type: intro
   template: intro
-  content: "BulaBox Provides Your New Ones All\n\nof there essentials so that you
+  content: "## BulaBox Provides your new ones all of there essentials so that you
-    can enjoy more  \ntime with your loved ones"
+    can  enjoy more time with your loved ones.\n\nBulaBox Provides your new ones with all  \nof there essentials so that you can enjoy more  \ntime with your loved ones."
   actions:
   - label: Enroll Today
     url: "/generic"